joshD90/social2/zNewFeaturesToBeImplemented.md

 ### Responsiveness

-- run through the site and check for responsiveness
+- run through the site and check for responsiveness []
+- there seems to be some issue with how the contact-data is being laid out [x]
 - there are already some issues around sizing when Text Display is at phone width [x]

+### Uploading Images To S3

+- Set up an AWS account []
+- Get the most simple version up and running []
+-